Ojanti/ShadesSCSS/README.md

-# Shades SCSS 🕶
+# ShadesSCSS 🕶

-### Frontend SCSS Boilerplate
+### Frontend Sass Boilerplate

-Shades SCSS is a light weight, robust, scalable & highly extensible Sass boilerplate for creating css themes.
+ShadesSCSS is a light weight, robust, scalable & highly extensible Sass boilerplate for creating css themes.
 Its very easy to use.
 All you have to do is set basic values for configuration and compile to create a new theme.
 When used with the configured grunt tasks, you get its full power to;
 - Sass compilation